 The surprising health benefits of cinnamon

 Cinnamon works well in all different kinds of recipes and dishes.
-There are more reasons, besides flavour, to use it in your cooking—or even as a substitute for sugar in your morning cup of joe.
-The health benefits of cinnamon are mostly thanks to the antioxidants, according to Hillary Cecere, MS, RDN, a registered dietitian for Eat Clean Bro.
-These powerful antioxidants and polyphenols support overall health by protecting the body from oxidative damage via free radicals which could be harmful, says Malina Malkani, MS, RDN, CDN, and creator of the Wholitarian Lifestyle.
+However, there are more reasons besides flavour to use it in your cooking.
+There are potential health benefits of cinnamon and those are mostly thanks to antioxidants, according to Hillary Cecere, RDN, a registered dietitian for Eat Clean Bro.
+These antioxidants and polyphenols may support overall health by protecting the body from oxidative damage due to harmful free radicals, says Malina Malkani, RDN, creator of the Wholitarian Lifestyle.

 A word of caution

 Cecere notes that not all cinnamon has the same nutritional value.
 There are two main types: Ceylon and Cassia cinnamon.
 Cassia is more affordable and popular than Ceylon, but Ceylon is safer in larger quantities.
 Although research shows cinnamon positively influences many health conditions, more research is necessary.
 And Alyssa Pike, RD, the manager of nutrition communications for the International Food Information Council, adds that cinnamon should not substitute other healthy foods, habits, or medication (when appropriate).
 But you can happily sprinkle some for these potential health benefits.

 Some research shows the antioxidants in cinnamon may also be anti-inflammatory.
 So cinnamon could be beneficial for pain, muscle soreness, and swelling, Cecere says.

 Here’s expert advice on finding relief from everyday aches and pains.